 How are students evaluated?

 A mid-point formative evaluation and a final summative evaluation will be completed for each student.
 The student will initiate the midpoint self-assessment evaluation, using the tool provided in E value.
 Students should reflect on the experience and their performance.
 The midpoint evaluation should be discussed with the preceptor at the practice site at the midpoint of the experience.
-If a student is not meeting expectations or is not progressing at any point prior to the midpoint formative evaluation, the preceptor should notify Associate Dean of Experiential Education and Professional Development Valerie Clinard, PharmD ([email protected]).
+If a student is not meeting expectations or is not progressing at any point prior to the midpoint formative evaluation, the preceptor should notify the Assistant Director of the Experiential Education, Judie Tran, PharmD ([email protected]).

 The preceptor will complete a final summative evaluation via E value, utilizing the same tool that was used and discussed during the midpoint evaluation.
 Preceptors can log into E value directly to complete the final summative evaluation or can utilize the link that will be emailed at the end of the experience.